ralfwelvers/project4/README.md

 ### Target: Past Dues

-### 98% Accuracy on the score, see learning curve in notebook.
+### 98% model Accuracy, see learning curve in notebook.

 Imputer used for NaN data and Removed outliers using Z-Score